Hey, I’m Stadicus, and I wrote the first version of this guide back in 2017 when Lightning was pretty obscure. I love to tinker and build stuff.

 Bitcoin as sound money will have a significant impact on economic principles and society.
 In my opinion, a solid, anti-fragile base layer for this future monetary network is the killer app for blockchains.
 It will be more important than the most novel feature of competing altcoin projects.

 Currently, Bitcoin is more of a store of value and not really suited for small everyday transactions.
 Due to the limitations of the blockchain, and the growth of its usage, fees have risen and business models relying on cheap transactions are being priced out.
 This is fine.
-A genuinely decentralized blockchains is a scarce resource and cannot scale to accommodate all global transactions.
+A genuinely decentralized blockchain is a scarce resource and cannot scale to accommodate all global transactions.
 The current scaling pains are a great motivator to build better technology to scale exponentially instead of just making everything bigger for linear scaling.

 This is where the Lightning Network comes in.
 As one of several new blockchain “extensions”, it enables nearly unlimited transactions, with instant payment confirmation, minimal fees, and increased privacy.
 It sounds almost too good to be true.
 Still, the technology is well researched, committed to the cypherpunk open-source ethos, and leverages the solid underpinnings of Bitcoin.